michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. When I remember these things, I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.

-5. Why art thou cast down, O my soul? and why art thou disquieted in me? hope thou in God: for I shall yet praise him for the help of his countenance.cast: Heb. bowedpraise: or, give thanksfor the…: or, his presence is salvation
+5. Why art thou cast down, O my soul? and why art thou disquieted in me? hope thou in God: for I shall yet praise him for the help of his countenance.

-6. O my God, my soul is cast down within me: therefore will I remember thee from the land of Jordan, and of the Hermonites, from the hill Mizar.the hill…: or, the little hill
+6. O my God, my soul is cast down within me: therefore will I remember thee from the land of Jordan, and of the Hermonites, from the hill Mizar.

 7. Deep calleth unto deep at the noise of thy waterspouts: all thy waves and thy billows are gone over me.